How to Appreciate Your Life

 Appreciate your advantages even if your time is rushed, the computer and wifi connection are not yours, and you have to read in small snippits.

 As imperfect as your life may be, find something in it to celebrate.
 Negative Nellie, go look at that glass again.
-Because even if your glass is half empty, there are others who have no glass at all.
+Because even if your glass is half empty, there are others who wish they had your glass.
 A half-filled glass can be plenty good indeed.

 Do you tend to see things ...

 "Any fool can criticize, condemn and complain -- and most fools do.

 - Benjamin Franklin, American founding father